mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 standards and to an outsider there seems to be little in the way of enforcement.
-Consulate officials explain that this is because rather than policing an unruly population, the Zhodani prefer to solve the problems that lead to crime and unhappiness, making ‘fire brigade’ style enforcement much less necessary.
+Consulate officials explain that this is because rather than policing an unruly population, the Zhodani prefer to solve the problems that lead to crime and unhappiness, making 'fire brigade' style enforcement much less necessary.

 The people themselves seem for the most part to not merely be contented but often enthusiastic about what they do for a living or for recreation.
-Rampant materialism is uncommon; there is an underlying philosophy of ‘Don’t show me what you have, tell me what you’ve done’ among the Proles and Intendants of the Consulate.
+Rampant materialism is uncommon; there is an underlying philosophy of 'Don't show me what you have, tell me what you've done' among the Proles and Intendants of the Consulate.
 Personal achievements count for more than things bought with money.